input-output-hk/atala-prism/prism-kotlin-sdk/docs/src/docs/usage-tutorial/preparation.md

 This section explains how to integrate the **Atala PRISM SDK** into a **Kotlin** project using the **Gradle Build Tool**.

-**Note:** This tutorial assumes that you are proficient in setting up/working with [Gradle](https://gradle.org/) projects.
-You can create your own project or open an existing one.
+**NOTE:** This tutorial assumes proficiency in setting up/working with [Gradle](https://gradle.org/) projects.
+Fee free to create a new project or open an existing one.

 ## Adding dependencies